-No one can argue with the father of modern medicine about digestive problems!
+No one can argue with the father of modern medicine about digestion problems and solutions!
 Especially, the 45 million suffering from Irritable Bowel Syndrome (IBS); 1.6 million people with Inflammatory Bowel Disease (IBD), and 3 million people with Celiac, in the US.

-Low carb paleo type diets are excellent at managing symptoms and reducing inflammation,
+Low carb Paleo type diets are excellent at managing poor digestion symptoms and reducing inflammation,

 Both diarrhea and constipation result because of problems with motility.
 Motility refers to the wave-like contractions of the muscles in the GI tract which move food and waste throughout it.
 There are two types of motility.